Reliable Error Estimates for Optimal Control of Linear Elliptic PDEs with Random Inputs: Introduction

 The rest of the manuscript is organized as follows.
 We provide further notation in \cref{sec:notation} and formulate assumptions on the control problem \eqref{eq:saa:lqcp} in \cref{sec:assumptions}.
 In \cref{sec:assumptions} we also introduce the state and control discretization of \eqref{eq:saa:lqcp} as a set of two assumptions, which allows us to avoid to formally define finite element spaces.
 The reliable error estimate is stated in \cref{sec:error} and established in \cref{sec:2021-02-22T19:08:49.94}.
 We recast the PDEs in \eqref{eq:S} and \eqref{eq:Sh} as linear systems in \cref{sec:2021-02-22T19:08:49.94}.
 To establish the error estimate, we demonstrate that the solution to \eqref{eq:saa:lqcp} has square integrable weak derivatives, allowing us to approximate it using a quasi-interpolation operator.
-We present numerical illustrations in \cref{sec:simulations}.\footnote{ The computer code used to generate the numerical results and supplementary illustrations are available at \url{https://github.com/milzj/SAA4PDE/tree/sample_estimates_devel/simulations/linear_sample_estimates}. } The manuscript is concluded with \cref{sec:discussion}.
+We present numerical illustrations in \cref{sec:simulations}.
+The manuscript is concluded with \cref{sec:discussion}.